bgulbis/Resident_Data_Science/advanced_01.md

 2. Download and install RStudio (<http://www.rstudio.com/download>)
     1. At some point, you may want to install the preview release of RStudio to utilize R Notebooks feature

-3. Install packages to follow examples in R for Data Science
+3. Install packages to follow examples in R for Data Science.
+To do this, open RStudio, and in the console (should be in the lower left-hand corner), copy and paste the following then hit Enter to run:

 ``` r
 pkgs <- c("dplyr", "gapminder", "ggplot2", "jsonlite",